sabiinsearch/learnings/Iot Learnings/README.md

   -  # Create own service header as

      1. First, the usual conditional #define  needed to avoid duplicate #include of the same header file.

      2. Then we include the files needed.

-     3. The source code used to define a macro that can be used to instantiate the our custom service.
+     3. The source code used to define a macro that can be used to instantiate the our custom service.(a brief Macro for defining a ble_simple_service_t instance.)

-     4.
+     4. Next, we define the events that we want to report back to the application.
+These events are ones that we need to act upon at the application level.
+For example, to turn on/off an LED or record the occurrence of an event (such as in the case of notifications being enabled/disabled).
+It is good practice to leave these kinds of decisions and actions to happen at the application level.
+We want to have the service be as dumb as possible so that it can be reused by other applications without having to change the service’s implementation.

+     5.